 How is bacterial gastroenteritis treated?

-Once a healthcare provider diagnoses your bacterial gastroenteritis, it is easy to treat.
-Antibiotics work to cure some forms of bacterial gastroenteritis within a few days.
-You may need additional treatment to replace the fluids and electrolytes in your body.
-This will depend on the severity of your illness.
+Once a healthcare provider diagnoses your bacterial gastroenteritis, correct treatment often works.
+Antibiotics can cure some forms of the illness within a few days.
+You may need other treatment to replace the fluids and electrolytes in your body.
+It depends upon the severity of your illness.
 In some cases, you may need IV (intravenous) fluid replacement.

 What can I do to prevent bacterial gastroenteritis?

 An important way to prevent bacterial gastroenteritis is to practice good hygiene.